Kentucky, Mississippi elect governor

 Results in Mississippi are yet to be revealed, as incumbent Governor Tate Reeves (Republican) is trying to win re-election against challenger Brandon Presley, a public service commissioner in the northern region of the state and a distant relative of the late Elvis Presley.

-Andy Beshear speaks in Louisville after being re-elected
+Andy Beshear speaks in Louisville after his re-election.

-The vote in Ohio also had results, when voters agreed to two issues, including fixing the right to abortion in the state constitution and legalizing the use of marijuana for recreational purposes, along with management, according to Reuters.
+The vote in Ohio also had results, when voters agreed on two issues, including enshrining abortion rights in the state constitution and legalizing the use of marijuana for recreational purposes, along with management, according to Reuters.

-Ohio Governor Mike DeWine (Republican) had previously issued a ban on abortions after six weeks.
-The ban was controversial because six weeks was considered too early for a woman to know she was pregnant.
-The court ruled against DeWine's ban and the state constitutional amendment would protect a woman's right to an abortion up to about 24 weeks.
+Ohio Governor Mike DeWine (Republican) had previously issued a ban on abortions from 6 weeks onwards.
+The ban was controversial because 6 weeks was considered too early for a woman to know she was pregnant.
+The court ruled to block Mr. DeWine's ban and the amendment to the state constitution would protect a woman's right to abortion up to about 24 weeks.

-On the marijuana issue, the new law allows people 21 and older to use marijuana for recreational purposes.
+On the marijuana issue, the new regulations allow people 21 and older to use marijuana for recreational purposes.
 This activity will be regulated and taxed.
-Ohio had previously legalized the use of marijuana for medical purposes.
+Ohio had previously legalized marijuana for medical use.

-Abortion rights supporters rejoice after learning the results of the Ohio vote
+Abortion rights supporters rejoice after learning of Ohio vote results

 Other races

 In Virginia and New Jersey, voters went to the polls on November 7 to elect members of the state legislature.
-Democrats are expected to maintain their advantage in the state senate while hoping to wrest a majority from Republicans in the House of Representatives.
-The results in New Jersey are still undecided, and Democrats currently have complete control of the state legislature.
+Democrats are expected to maintain their advantage in the state senate while hoping to take the majority in the house from Republicans.
+The results in New Jersey are still undecided and Democrats currently have complete control of the state legislature.

 On the other hand, the mayoral races in Philadelphia (Pennsylvania) and Houston (Texas) are also taking place.
 In Philadelphia, candidate Cherelle Parker (Democrat), a former city council member, is expected to become mayor after defeating her opponent David Oh.

 Voters in Pennsylvania also voted to add a justice to the state's supreme court.
-Democrats have a majority on the judiciary with four seats, while Republicans have two.
+The justices are heavily Democratic, with four seats, while Republicans have two.

 Source link